The Bankrate promise

 - Set your expectations.
 Short-term investments will have lower potential returns than long-term investments, so it’s important to set your expectations appropriately.

 - Focus on safety.
 In general, if you’re investing for the short term, you should focus on safety rather than return.
 Your money should be there when you need it.

 - A little extra return may not be worth the extra risk.
 With short-term investments earning so little, it can be easy to try to get a little extra return at the expense of a lot more risk.
 But focus on why you’re investing for the short term.

 - Pick the investment based on your needs.
 You might be able to earn a little extra on that CD, but what if you need to access the money before it matures?
 Calibrate your investment type to your needs.

 - Not all short-term investments are equal.
-Bank products are backed by the FDIC, so you won’t lose any principal.
+Bank products are backed by the FDIC, so you won’t lose any principal as long as you stay within the FDIC’s limits.
 But market-based products, even safe ones like short-term bond funds, could decline over short periods.
 Understand the risks of your investments.